Createdd/Writing/2018/articles/CleanA.md

 - Multiple works on stories so that different pairs can easily work on the same story at the same time to complete it quicker
 - Good monolith with clear use cases that you can split in microservices later one, once you've learnt more about them

-Entities
+#### Entities

 - Represent your domain object
 - Apply only logic that is applicable in general to the whole entity (e.g. validating the format of an hostname)
-- Plain java objects: no frameworks, no annotations
+- Plain objects: no frameworks, no annotations

-Use Cases
+#### Use Cases

 - Represent your business actions, it’s what you can do with the application.
 Expect one use case for each business action
-- Pure business logic, plain java (expect maybe some utils libraries like StringUtils)
+- Pure business logic, plain code (expect maybe some utils libraries)
-- Define interfaces for the data that they need in order to apply some logic.
-One or more dataproviders will implement the - interface, but the use case doesn’t know where the data is coming from
 - The use case doesn't know who triggered it and how the results are going to be presented (e.g. could be on a web page, or - returned as json, or simply logged, etc.)
 - Throws business exceptions

-Dataproviders
+#### Interfaces / Adapters

 - Retrieve and store data from and to a number of sources (database, network devices, file system, 3rd parties, etc.)
+- Define interfaces for the data that they need in order to apply some logic.
+One or more dataproviders will implement the - interface, but the use case doesn’t know where the data is coming from
 - Implement the interfaces defined by the use case
+- Are ways to interact with the application, and typically involve a delivery mechanism (e.g. REST APIs, scheduled jobs, GUI, other systems)
+- Trigger a use case and convert the result to the appropriate format for the delivery mechanism
+- the controller for a MVC

+#### External Interfaces

 - Use whatever framework is most appropriate (they are going to be isolated here anyway)
-- Note: if using an ORM for database access, here you'd have another set of objects in order to represent the mapping to the tables (don't use the core entities as they might be very different)

 ## Code example